nithinraj04/GDSC_induction/README.md

 - **DB cache**: An LRU cache has been implemented between the application and database to limit the number of database call, which in turn improves the performance of the application

-- **Leaderboard**: Top 100 URLs (based on hit count) will be stored locally and can the statistics will be available for access.
+- **Leaderboard**: Top 100 URLs (based on hit count) will be stored locally and the statistics will be available for access.

 ## Usage